Prof. Alan V. Oppenheim Photo: Gretchen Ertl

 To help answer that question, Wu and her team have developed signal processing techniques to use tiny variations in the electric grid that result from the miniscule changes in its electric frequency that happen all the time.
 For a recording inside a room, for example, that might translate to an ever-so-slight flickering of the lights.
 Outside, it could be the subtle changes in ambient sounds of power equipment connected to the grid.

 The variations allow researchers to localize the signal to whichever electric grid has the same fingerprint.
 Right now, it’s possible to differentiate recordings done in places with completely separate electric grids – for instance, distinguishing between recordings made in the western United States from those done in India or Lebanon.
 Even that level could help narrow down the locations of terrorist cells, Wu says.
-The Department of Homeland Security has also approached her to help determine where victims of child pornography were filmed.
+The U.S. Department of Homeland Security has also approached her to help determine where victims of child pornography were filmed.

 Richard Baraniuk, professor of electrical and computer engineering at Rice University and founder and director of OpenStax, spoke at the symposium about how signal processing can help crack open the black box of why machine learning is so effective.